mohammed-khalif/fast_api_challenge/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the mohaz License.

+# compile
+this project made by mohaz